mzgoddard/hard-source-webpack-plugin/README.md

 ### `configHash`

 An optional field that takes a string or function.
 The function is called and passed the webpack config that the plugin first sees.
-Its called at this time so any changes to your config between reading it from disk and creating the compiler can be considered.
+It's called at this time so any changes to your config between reading it from disk and creating the compiler can be considered.
 Often this will help HardSource distinguish between webpack configs and if the previous cache can be used in cases like combining webpack config partials or turning on Hot Module Replacement through an option to the webpack's dev server.

 #### Using configHash in the cacheDirectory

-One of configHash's use cases is when building a webpack config from multiple parts and having HardSource's config in one of those common parts.
+One of `configHash`'s use cases is when building a webpack config from multiple parts and having HardSource's config in one of those common parts.
 In that case you need a different cache folder for each combination of webpack config parts.
 Including `[confighash]` in your cacheDirectory will use `configHash` HardSource option in where the cache is read and stored.

 Since using `[confighash]` in cacheDirectory means multiple caches it is also best to have multiple webpack id records.
 Records means modules get the same ids over multiple builds.
 It also means different webpack configs with different loaders will mean different ids.
 If the same records used in a development build were then used in a production build the module ids will be further apart than records for just production builds or records without this plugin.
 So to help using different records per config, `[confighash]` can also be used in the `recordsPath` option passed to HardSourceWebpackPlugin.